 I believe in God, the Father Almighty, maker of heaven and earth.
-I believe in Jesus Christ, his only son, our Lord Who was conceived by the Holy Ghost, born of the Virgin Mary,

-He descended into hell.
+I believe in Jesus Christ, his only son, our Lord

+Who was conceived by the Holy Ghost, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried: He descended into hell.
-The third day he rose again from the dead;

-He ascended into heaven,

-and sitteth on the right hand of God the Father Almighty;
+The third day he rose again from the dead; He ascended into heaven, and sitteth on the right hand of God the Father Almighty;